Alabama Horseshoe 4403 Sand Springs Road

 tournaments scheduled for their courts.
 All sanctioned tournaments must be

-played under the Rules of the Alabama Horseshoe Pitchers Association and
+played under the Rules of the AHPA and the NHPA.

 Article VI